Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 As they are easily shocked, keeping them in the dark for the first day or so is best.
 This way, they can get used to their new surroundings without a spotlight on them.
 Then, gradually increase the lighting to a daylight level.

-What Plants Should You Decorate Your Tank With?
+What Plants Should You Decorate Their Tank With?

 As expressed earlier, be sure to garnish your tank with multiple crevices and plants for your shrimp to hide in.
 Perhaps you could purchase some plastic rocks from the pet store, or even just use some small stones from your backyard.
 Moreover, you could buy some water plants, giving them more greenery to hide in (and eat!).